 Our experience is that when a client is looking for a facade with standard brick masonry, we are 2-4 times more expensive, based on standard Dutch brick sizes.

-However, in the segment of non-standard sizes, colours and textures (for example long formats, moulded bricks, thick formats) we can compete with suppliers of conventional products.
+However, in the segment of non-standard sizes, colours and textures (for example, long formats, moulded bricks, and thick formats), we can compete with suppliers of conventional products.
 We specialize in this segment.

-Our products are successfully applied in projects that have a real focus on sustainability and design with a matching budget.
+Our products are successfully applied in projects focusing on sustainability and design with a matching budget.

 This depends on the type of product you are looking for.
-In general, based on the information shared with us in the sample request form, we’ll prepare a brick proposal for you, send samples, and after we get into the specifics of your project and confirm the order, production will start, and we will deliver on-site.
+Based on the information communicated in the sample request form, we’ll prepare a brick proposal for you, send samples, get into the specifics of your project and confirm the order, start production, and deliver on-site.

-During and after the construction of your project, we’ll touch base a few times to see how things are going.
-Get in touch with questions you might still have, or read more about the process of our custom made service.
+During and after the construction of your project, we’ll connect a few times to see how things are going.
+Get in touch with questions you might still have, or read more about the process of our custom-made service.

 This depends on the product you choose and the quantity of the order.
 In general, delivery takes 26+ weeks.
 This can go up to a year for projects exceeding 1000 m².

-It’s always a challenge to capture tactility and colour of products on photos, especially when the photos are made in different circumstances.
-That can be one of the reasons.
+It’s always a challenge to capture the tactility and colour of products in photos, especially when made under different light circumstances.
+That can be one of the reasons the products look different online.

 Another reason is that we constantly optimise our product recipes and production methods.
-This will overtime lead to different colours and sometimes textures.
-That’s why we always recommend to request a new sample on the products page.
+This will lead to different colours and sometimes textures over time.
+That is why we recommend requesting a new sample on the products page.

 Not yet, unfortunately.
 At the moment we only work with larger, very specific and well-separated quantities of waste.